AathreyaG/reactai-starter/analysis.md

 ### Problem Statement Analysis

 - **Objective**: Develop an application for the GSA Acquisition Workforce to upload, curate, and publish the Global Supply catalog on platforms like FedMall or GSA Advantage.

 - **Core Features**:
   - **CSV Upload**: Users should be able to upload CSV files of varying sizes through a web interface.
+The file upload has a maximum limit of 100MB.
   - **Catalog Management**: Users should be able to search and edit product catalogs.
   - **Export/Publish**: Users should be able to download or publish the entire catalog to GSA marketplaces.